UCL/research-computing-with-cpp/02cpp1/smart_pointers.md

 ```
 - Remember that pointers actually store memory addresses, not the values of the variables that they point to.
 So to get the value of the variable we need to "dereference" the pointer using the `*` operator. `p_int` refers to the smart pointer, but `*p_int` gives us the value of the integer that we are pointing to.
 - We can make assignments to `*p_int` which will update the value of the integer, but doesn't change the memory location (so `*p_int` will change, but `p_int` won't).
-- Using `std::make_unique<>` and then declaring an object will create the object on the stack and then copy it to the heap.
-Declaring a unique pointer by passing `new` to the constructor will create the object directly on the heap, and so can be preferable in circumstances where the object being created it large and copies are computationally expensive.

 You also can't make a copy of a unique pointer, as then there would be a conflict over which one should handle the destruction of the object when it goes out of scope.
 This means that when we want to pass a unique pointer to a function, we cannot pass it by value, because this would involve making a copy.
 We can, however, pass a unique pointer by reference.
 ```cpp